 Ready to prep for anal?
 Here’s everything you need to know for your first time.

 1. Explore Your Own Butt

-You may have noticed that your anal canal, called your rectum, is very tight.
-Going straight from not having anything in there to having a full erect penis inside it can be intense, and even painful, if not done correctly.
+You may have noticed that your anal canal, also called your rectum, is very tight.
+Going straight from not having anything in there to having a full erect penis or dildo inside it can feel intense, and even painful, if not done correctly.
 Something you can do beforehand is get used to feeling sensations down there.
 Start with a finger (yours or your partner’s) or a thin sex toy or butt plug, and work your way up.
-Starting on your own is a great way to become comfortable with new sensations and be able to communicate to a partner what feels good and what feels … like too much.
+“Pair butt stuff with your regular masturbation routine by adding in a vibrating butt plug,” Matatas suggests.
+Starting on your own is a great way to become comfortable with new sensations and be able to communicate to a partner what feels good and what feels like too much.